Unlock a plant-based twist on a classic with our vegan carrot lox recipe!

 Essential Seasonings

-Sea salt, liquid smoke, apple cider vinegar, maple syrup, and soy sauce create the signature smoky, tangy taste.
+Sea salt, liquid smoke, apple cider vinegar, maple syrup, and soy sauce create a smoky, tangy marinade, with optional seaweed flakes adding an oceanic note, a trick we learned from a seaweed enthusiast in Nova Scotia.

 Vegan Carrot Lox Recipe